ProgramMax/png_cicp_editor/Docs/README.md

 A typical use case looks like this:
 `cicp_inserter.exe --preset display-p3 C:\images\test.png`
+> [!WARNING]
+> This updates the existing file.
+Meaning any bugs or errors might clobber your file.

 This command updates the file to use Display P3.
 It does not update or alter any color values.